Teradata/stacki-wiki/Concepts.md

 One of the most useful items in the frontend's configuration database are **attributes**.
 An attribute is a key-value pair that applies to a set of one or more hosts.
-These values are the configuration data that Wire uses to build host-specific Kickstart profiles.
+These values are the configuration data that Wire uses to build host-specific kickstart profiles.

 The default installation has a set of attributes enabling the installation of a complete system via kickstart.
 Attributes can be changed.
 Arbitrary site specific attributes can be defined to customize kickstart for your site environment.